mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/slb.md

 ### Training the Model and Saving the Model File

+Once the model is defined, the training begins.

 ```python
 dataset_sink_mode = target != "CPU"
 model.train(config.epoch_size - config.has_trained_epoch, dataset, callbacks=cb,